Trace-Based Java Testing: Deterministic Verification without Mocks

 2. White Box Visibility Without Logs

 Traditional tests check HTTP status codes.
 BitDive validates the internal execution path: same SQL queries, same method calls, same dependency interactions.
 When a test fails, you don't hunt through logs.
-You see the exact divergence point.
+You see the exact divergence point in the trace.

 This creates a "shared reality" between QA and developers.
 A failing test includes a link to the exact trace showing where behavior changed.